-- width optional, width of a screenshot in pixels; - height optional, height of a screenshot in pixels; - render\all optional, if true render the whole webpage;

-• scale\method - optional, method to use when resizing the image, 'raster' or 'vector'
+- width optional, width of a screenshot in pixels; - height optional, height of a screenshot in pixels; - render\all optional, if true render the whole webpage; - scale\method optional, method to use when resizing the image, 'raster' or 'vector'; - region optional, {left, top, right, bottom} coordinates of a cropping rectangle.

 Returns: PNG screenshot data, as a binary object.
+When the result is empty nil is returned.